Tawnygoody/Tarmachan/README.md

 #### Home page

-- Users are greated with a full height hero image and a quote which has relevance to the purpose of the site.
+- Users are greeted with a full height hero image and a quote which has relevance to the purpose of the site.
 There are 3 links available to the user which will take the users to products pages for the 3 master categories (Mens, Womens, Equipment).
-- There are featured cards for the 4 product categories for both mens and womens clothing.
+- There are featured cards for the 4 product categories for both men's and women's clothing.
 On desktop devices, when a user hovers over the card images, the Men's and Women's links will show.
-On mobile devices when a user clicks on one of the image cards the Men's and Women's links will show.
+On mobile devices when a user clicks on one of the image cards, the Men's and Women's links will show.
 - Large featured section for clearance products advertises the current marketing strategy.
 The image fulfills expectations as it takes the user to all products that are currently on sale.
 - Owl Carousel to display the 8 latest blog posts.
 Clicking the arrows will slide the blogs along by 1.
 Clicking the dots underneath will slide to the next set of blogs depending on screen size.
-The blogs will loop round constantly, and allows for touch sliding on smart devices.
+The blogs will loop around constantly and allow for touch sliding on smart devices.

 #### Products Page

 - There is a product counter to display how many products are being displayed depending on filtering criteria.
 This will also display the search term that a user has entered in the search bar.
 - Sorting dropdown selector allows users to sort the products by various parameters.
 - I have kept the layout of the products page similar to that of the Boutique Ado walkthrough project by displaying 4 products in a row on extra large screens, 3 on large screens, 2 on medium and small devices and 1 on extra small screen sizes.
-- Each product card shows a the product image which when hovered over will show the product description and fade the product image.
+- Each product card shows the product image which when hovered over will show the product description and fade the product image.
 When this is clicked the user is directed to the product detail page, where they can view further details about the product or add it to their shopping bag.
 - Basic product information is displayed below the product image (product name, price, tag to the category, rating if applicable and the add to / remove from wishlist icon).
-I didnt want to overload the product card with too much detail.
+I didn't want to overload the product card with too much detail.
 The information provided is enough to give the user an overview of the product.
 Products that are on sale will have a sale icon in the upper right corner of the product image to clearly identify which products are on sale to the user.
-- As the amount of products displaying on a page can be plentisome I have added a back to top button which resides in the bottom corner of the screen.
-I have deliberately made this quite minimalist so focus is not drawn away from the products.
+- As the number of products displayed on a page can be plenty some I have added a back to top button which resides in the bottom corner of the screen.
+I have deliberately made this quite minimalist so the focus is not drawn away from the products.

 #### Product Detail Page

 - On larger devices the first row is split into 3 sections:
-    - Section 1: In this section there is some basic product information as well as links to take the users to the reviews section and product details section.
+    - Section 1: In this section, there is some basic product information as well as links to take the users to the reviews section and product details section.
 Admin users are also able to edit and delete products using the icons featured in this section.
 This section will display below section 2 (product image) on smaller devices.
     - Section 2: A centralised product image.
-On all screen sizes the product image has a site relevant background image behind it.
+On all screen sizes, the product image has a site relevant background image behind it.
 This gives an almost 3D quality to the image and draws the user in.
     - Section 3: This section is for purchasing.
 The user is able to select the quantity of the product they wish to purchase and select sizes (if the product has sizes).
 Products can be added to the bag by clicking the add to bag button.
 Users can return to an all products view by clicking the "Keep Shopping" button.
-Users are able to add and remove product to and from their wishlist by clicking the add to /remove from wishlist button.
+Users are able to add and remove products to and from their wishlist by clicking the add to /remove from wishlist button.
 Users can also click the sizing chart link which will open a pop-out displaying relevant sizing information to the product.
 This can be closed using the cross in the pop up or by clicking elsewhere on the screen (larger devices only).
 This section will display below section 2 (product image) on smaller devices.
 - There are two tabs below the product information, image and purchasing options:
     - Product Details tab - This shows an extended description of the product along with product specifications.
-    - A reviews tab allows logged in user to submit reviews, and view any reviews that have been made by other users.
+    - A reviews tab allows logged in users to submit reviews, and view any reviews that have been made by other users.

 #### Shopping Bag Page